v15hnuf6n1x/A1PHERS_Auto_Fillter_Bot/README.md

-disable  -  do disable a chat. enable - re-enable chat. ban  - to ban a user. unban  - to unban a user. channel - to get list of total connected channels broadcast - to broadcast a message to all Eva Maria users batch - to create link for multiple posts link - to create link for one post
+disable  -  do disable a chat. enable - re-enable chat. ban  - to ban a user. logs - to get the rescent errors stats - to get status of files in db.unban  - to unban a user. broadcast - to broadcast a message to all Eva Maria users

 ```
 ## Support
 [![telegram badge](https://img.shields.io/badge/Telegram-Group-30302f?style=flat&logo=telegram)](https://t.me/greymatters_bots_discussion)